please be aware WRISTBANDS are sold separately. You must purchase wristbands to access your camp site.

 Does my camping pass purchase include any wristbands?

 No. Camping passes and wristbands are sold separately.
 We did this to keep the cost as cheap as possible and wanted to make sure each participant only had to purchase what they needed.

 How can I purchase wristbands?

-You can pre-purchase wristbands through the website or purchase them at the gate.
-We recommend purchasing them through the website to reduce wait times at the gate.
+You can pre-purchase wristbands through the website for $25 or purchase them at the gate for $30.
+We recommend purchasing them through the website to save $5 and help reduce wait times at the gate.

 Do I need wristbands to access my camping spot?

 Yes, please be aware everyone in your vehicle will need wristbands to get through the entry gate to access your camping spot.
-Wristbands are $25 per person and kids 12 and under are free.
+Wristbands are $25 per person through the website and $30 at the gate.
+Kids 12 and under are free.

 We made some major changes this year to expand the event and reduce wait times to enter the event.
 This includes expanding our camping from 200 trailers to 450 trailers, we created multiple air stations, we created multiple entry points to the sand, we added security in and around the event, we added ticket scanners at the gate to reduce wait times, we added extra portable restrooms and extra dumpsters.
 Best of all we have added a few new events like a concert on the dunes, night races on the track, Hillfest competition, better trophies and a larger vendor row.
 We hope these changes will make our great event even better.
 Our gate fee is half the cost of the competition and all our events still remain FREE once you are through the gate.
 So pay once, get your wristband and then leave your wallet in the trailer and enjoy all TAKEOVER has to offer FREE of charge.

 The event starts at noon on Wednesday but you can check in starting Wednesday at 8:00am.
 Early check-in is available starting Tuesday at 2:00pm.
 If you would like early check-in please email us at email@example.com to make sure your spot is available.
 There is a $25 charge per trailer for early check-in